saqura/xmppwb/CONFIGURATION.rst

 The following is a detailed overview of all available options.
 The documentation of each section begins with a simple example.
 Refer to the example config files to see how these can be combined.
+The config file is in YAML format, which means that tabs are not allowed.

 =============
 Section: xmpp